 - Some older persons will be required to make more contributions toward their care and services called Hotelling Contribution and Non-Clinical Care Contribution.
 This will depend on whether the older person can afford it.
 This is determined by means tested assessment through Services Australia.
 Use the aged care home fee estimator to see what you may pay.

-- Learn more about the upcoming changes to aged care funding on the My Aged Care website.
+- Learn more about the changes to aged care funding on the My Aged Care website.

 Other changes include: